-A lot of ardent music nerds have an album that was the first one they found by themselves without the recommendation of an older sibling, a friend or a teacher (I had a teacher who extolled the virtues of Sonic Youth and I was one of few in the class that bothered to listen), one that induces some kind of special pride in making their own discovery.
+A lot of ardent music nerds have an album that was the first one they found by themselves.
+Found without the recommendation of an older sibling, a friend or a teacher (I speak from experience here).
+One that induces some kind of special pride in making their own discovery.

-Opener “Scrolling” is a slow building piece based upon a two note synth bassline that is joined by electronic vibraphone sounds that become more and more detailed while oscillating synths and choir voice chords fill the spaces in-between.
+Opener “Scrolling” is a slow building piece based upon a two note synth bassline.
+It’s joined by electronic vibraphone sounds that become increasingly detailed.
+All the while, oscillating synths and choir voice chords fill the spaces in-between.
 It abruptly stops to make way for the super glitchy “Rattle”, the first exercise to flex Frost’s tight intricate drumming muscles.
 It trips up over itself and pings from speaker to speaker like a hyperactive electronic Don Caballero, or Palm without the vocals.

 The almost dub of “Ripple” follows.
 It has another two note bassline, which echoes that of the opener, and provides a sparser approach to the drums with otherwise just a delayed twinkling keyboard for company.
 The drums get jazzier following a pulsating cue and the result is quite hypnotic.
 “Cluster Shuffle” verges on funky with its great synth bass line, but progresses into polyrhythms that lie somewhere between Battles “Mirrored” and Steve Reich’s ‘Music For 18 Musicians”.